vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 # Virtual Container Host Certificate Options

-This topic describes the different certificate options that you use when deploying VCHs, and provides examples of how to combine the options to achieve different configurations.
+This topic describes the different certificate options that you use when deploying virtual container hosts (VCHs) that implement verification of client certificates.
+It provides examples of how to combine the options to achieve different configurations.

+For information about how to deploy VCHs that do not verify  connections from clients, see [Disable Client Authentication](tls_unrestricted.md).

 - [Automatically Generated Certificates](#auto)
 - [Custom Certificates](#custom)